Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Inclusion rationale

-Folates contribute to normal blood formation, to normal homocysteine metabolism, to normal psychological functions, to the normal functioning of the immune system and play a role in the process of cell division.
+Folates contribute to normal blood formation, to normal homocysteine metabolism, to normal amino acid synthesis, to normal psychological function, to the normal function of the immune system, to the reduction of tiredness and fatigue, and play a role in the process of cell division.
 Essential for DNA synthesis and methylation, folates are particularly active in rapidly renewing tissues: bone marrow, intestinal mucosa, and during embryonic development.
 Synthetic folic acid must be converted to 5-MTHF by the enzyme MTHFR before it can perform its biological functions.
-However, approximately 10% of the European population carries the MTHFR C677T polymorphism in homozygous state, reducing the activity of this enzyme by 70%.
-This genetic limitation can compromise the effectiveness of conventional folic acid.
-The 5-MTHF (active folate) form selected in the formula completely bypasses this issue: it is the predominant circulating form in human plasma, directly usable without depending on individual conversion capacity.
-In the methylation cycle, B9 works in synergy with vitamin B12 (methylcobalamin), TMG and vitamin B6 (P-5-P), also present in the formula, to ensure optimal remethylation of homocysteine.
+The 5-MTHF form selected in the formula is already at the end of that conversion: it is the form in which folate circulates in human plasma, whatever form is ingested.
+In the methylation cycle, B9 works in synergy with vitamin B12 (methylcobalamin) and vitamin B6 (P-5-P), also present in the formula, to ensure optimal remethylation of homocysteine.

 Selected form

 Vitamin B9 as calcium L-5-methyltetrahydrofolate (5-MTHF), stabilised crystalline form.
 5-MTHF is the biologically active form of folate, directly usable by the body.
 Unlike synthetic folic acid, it requires no enzymatic reduction by MTHFR (methylenetetrahydrofolate reductase), an enzyme whose activity is reduced in a significant portion of the population due to common genetic polymorphisms.
-Folate contributes to maternal tissue growth during pregnancy and to normal immune system function.
-Quality: non-GMO.
+Folate contributes to maternal tissue growth during pregnancy and to the normal function of the immune system.

 Formula dosage